Wear Our Heritage

 The raccoon (Procyon lotor) is common in some parts of Canada.
 It has been used for fur hats and trim for a long time.

 Raccoons have relatively thin skin and are therefore easy to sew, even by hand.
 They have very distinctive markings so matching when piecing is important.
 The pelt in the photo on the left has been "brightened" in the tanning process.
-The pelts are relatively small, so gage your project accordingly.
+The pelts are relatively small, so gauge your project accordingly.

 The coyote (Canis latrans) is very common in western Canada and relatively common in eastern Canada.
 It has become the major fur used for ruffs on parkas.